wpilibsuite/frc-docs/source/docs/software/hardware-apis/sensors/encoders-software.rst

         // Can be between 1 and 127 samples
         encoder.SetSamplesToAverage(5);

-Reading information from quadrature encoders
+Reading information from Quadrature Encoders
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The :code:`Encoder` class provides a wealth of information to the user about the motion of the encoder.